+86 135 1891 0091 info@tibetfocus.travel | sales@tibetfocus.travel

 Kailash Kora

 The circuit around the holy mountain is called the Kailash Kora.
-The total distance of the whole trek is 52 kilometres starting point from and to Darchen.
-The local Tibetans usually make one circuit within a day, but most tourists were doing the Kora in three days.
+The total distance of the whole trek is 52 kilometres starting points from and to Darchen.
+The local Tibetans usually make one circuit within a day, but most tourists do the Kora in three days.

 There are three small monasteries along the Kailash Kora route.
-If you are a photographer or photo lover, don’t miss the Choku Gompa, a 20 – minutes climb up from the main trail on the first day of Kora.
+If you are a photographer or photo lover, don’t miss the Choku Gompa, a 20-minute climb up from the main trail on the first day of Kora.
 From there, you will have the most stunning view of Kailash as if the holy Kailash is just in front of you.

-The other two monasteries were the stopping point where all the tourist and pilgrims staying overnight while making the Kora.
-The Dirapuk Monastery on the Northside of Kailash and Zutrulpuk Monastery at East of Kailash.
+The other two monasteries were the stopping point where all the tourists and pilgrims stayed overnight while making the Kora.
+The Dirapuk Monastery is on the Northside of Kailash and the Zutrulpuk Monastery at East of Kailash.

 Mansarovar Kora